MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ## Minimum Spanning Trees
 A spanning tree of a graph is a set of edges that is:

 1. Acyclic
 2. Spanning (connects all vertices)

-We want to find the *minimum* spanning tree of a graph.
+We want to find the *minimum* spanning tree of a graph, that is, a spanning tree of minimum total weights.

 - **Input**: an undirected graph G with weight *w(u, v)* for each edge $$(u, v)\in E$$.
-- **Output**: a spanning tree of minimum total weights
+- **Output**: an MST: a spanning tree of minimum total weights

 There are 2 natural greedy algorithms for this.